 Punchinello, a well known figure from the Commedia dell’Arte, first appeared on the Italian stage sometime in the 17th century as a servant of the hero and heroine whose frustrated courtship formed the basic plot of most productions.
 Like other stock characters of the improvised theater, Punchinello was masked….Punchinello’s absurd physical presence introduces a subversive, foolish note to momentous events as well as trivial activities like sawing wood or watching a dog dance.
 But his clownish naiveté and unabashed enthusiasm lend a tragic-comic poignancy to the mundane rhythms and rituals of everyday human existence.
 Punchinello remains the star of his own life– humble as it is–and endows his time on earth with a kind of heroism.

 The Italian clown, with his phallic nose and dunce cap, attracted Webb instantly.
 He describes him as “a little like Woody Allen, a bit of a buffoon.
 He was particular, but also general.
 He could be repeated.
 In Punchinello, I found an Everyman who in my paintings is Everygayman”.
-Webb’s Punchinello was necessarily different from Tieplo’s .
+Webb’s Punchinello was necessarily different from Tieplo’s.
 Slimmer, and without hump, Webb’s clown has a quieter, more reserved bearing.
-He moves through a Webb painting woodenly slightly daze, as though dimly aware of the ridiculous figure he cuts.
+He moves through a Webb painting woodenly, slightly dazed, as though dimly aware of the ridiculous figure he cuts.
 Yet he carries on– propelled by appetite and eagerness to participate

 Nancy Grimes, Punchinello Paintings catalog, 1992